cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- for this you need account for [[attention]] in [[standard inference]] algorithm
 	- follow complete design of [[relevance machine]]
 - ## standard inference
-	- obviously in our setting the simplest possible way to infer particles in the context of any particles would be to sort by random surfer probability
+	- obviously in our setting the simplest possible way
+	- to infer particles in the context of any particles
+	- would be to sort by random surfer probability
 	- but this led us to a kinda [[true false problem]]
 	- let us imagine that `true` particle have cyberank `10`, and `false` particle have cyberank `9`
 	- the environment allow to link any particle with any
 	- that means that for any questions which cyberlinked to `true` and `false` the winning answer will always be `true`
 	- of course such behavior does not feels like something superintelligent
-	- in order to solve[[true-false problem]]  we have to compute weights of links in for every context
+	- in order to solve [[true-false problem]]  we have to compute weights of links for every [[context]]
-	- we always emphasize that cyberank is a core ranking factor, but not the only one
+	- we always emphasize that [[cyberank]] is a core ranking factor, but not the only one
 	- so we have to introduce second factor to the system
 	- surprisingly with already have [[will]]
+	-
+	- [[standard inference]] algorithm
 	- is the [topic of ongoing research](https://github.com/cybercongress/go-cyber/issues/694) and is implemented only in [[cy]]
-	- [[standard inference]] algorithm
 - ## on two factors
 	- there is the observation
 		- that weights of nodes does not strongly correlate with weights of connections